 - To ensure arithmetical accuracy of the books of accounts, which indicates that the books are free from any mathematical errors and both the aspects of the account are recorded, in journal and ledger.

-- To prepare financial statements, as trial balance forms a base for preparing final accounts at the end of the financial year.
+- To prepare financial statement, as trial balance forms a base for preparing final accounts at the end of the financial year.

 - To act as a summary of the ledger, as it compiles the balances of all accounts.